ashishra0/gin-restful-api/README.md

 * After you insert you should see the record was created succesfully and the `count` was updated to the word count in the `body`.

 ___

+### What is Hasura GraphQL Engine?
+Hasura GraphQL Engine lets you make powerful queries with built-in filtering, pagination, pattern search, bulk insert, update, delete mutations & subscriptions.
+You can also Trigger webhooks or serverless functions on Postgres insert/update/delete events.
+Comes with fine-grained dynamic access control that integrates with your auth system.
+This one-click setup also includes an empty Postgres database and automatic HTTPS from Let’s Encrypt using Caddy webserver.